How to make soft delicious mandazi

 Soft, delicious mandazi recipe

-I’m not encouraging adding many ingredients to a meal because I believe that easy goes a long way.
+I don’t encourage adding many ingredients to a meal because I believe that simplicity goes a long way.
 However, if you like, you can always add lemon rinds, butter, and milk to flavor it more.
 All these aren’t mandatory, but they enrich the Mandazi.

 Ingredients